TwistingTwists/obsidian-tools/Readings - blogs.md

 ### System Design Funda

+ * It is ok to pick a tech that you had experience with and call out the **pros & cons.**
+ *
 ### Url Shortener

 Problem statement: Create a short url from a long one.

 P0:
-- [ ] Creation of short URL can be delayed by 1-2 seconds.
+- [ ] Creation of short URL can be delayed by 1-2 seconds.  |
-- [ ] once created, url must be available Always.
+- [ ] once created, url must be available Always.  |
+- [ ] influencers => Read Heavy system
-- [ ]
+- [ ] Noun: short URL : Properties - short , unique, fast redirection

-Failures:
+Failures: in steps
-- [ ] ok. minor - can ret
+- [ ] ok. minor - can retry
+- [ ] Nope.
+No scope for retry

+Failures: Core scenarios
+- [ ] What if short url does not exist? -- cache bypass
+- [ ] Too many unique urls? => DB overloaded => how to run degraded experience?
+- [ ] Revisit URL = browser caching

+Hotspots / scale:
+- [ ] Influencers => in memory cache / distributed cache.
+	- [ ] scale - sharding -- N strategies of sharding and tradeoffs
+	- [ ] scale - data paritioning
+	- [ ] scale - hashing - which algo?
+Why?
+- [ ] popular URL - shared by celebrities
+	- [ ] Noisy Neighbours problem -- need to keep them separate to prevent downtime of smaller customers.

 Keywords : critical path , availability, fast lookup, consistency